CharlesMThomas/Game-Catalog/README.md

   * Windows Users: Download the Unix-style terminal GitBash from here: https://git-scm.com/downloads
 * Change directories to **vagrant**

-## Start the VirtualBox Ubuntu Installation
+## Starting the VirtualBox Ubuntu Installation

 Use the vagrant up command to start the Ubuntu Linux installation within VirtualBox